Patients with Emergencies:

 - Patients who have no significant pathology;

-- Patients requiring a second opinion;
+- Patients requiring or seeking a second opinion;

 - Patients using Emergency Dental Services as their regular dentist;